What is a Creeping Takeover?

 Therefore, with a creeping tender offer, the bidder is able to circumvent all of these provisions and purchase shares from different shareholders on the open market.
-Usually, only when a substantial number of shares have already been acquired through a creeping takeover strategy will the bidder file proper documents and offer a formal bid.
+Usually, only when a substantial number of shares have already been acquired through a creeping takeover strategy will the bidder file the necessary documents and offer a formal bid.

 Risks in a Creeping Takeover

-A failure in the takeover of the target company will leave the acquirer with a large block of shares that it will need to liquidate, possibly at a loss, in the future.
+A failure in the takeover of the target company will leave the acquirer with a large block of shares that it may need to liquidate, possibly at a loss, in the future.
 However, there are ways to minimize this risk.
 Pressure can be applied to the target company to force them to repurchase the shares at a high price.

 Example of a Creeping Takeover

-- In October 2008, Porsche held a 43% stake in Volkswagen with options to purchase another 32%.
+- In October 2008, Porsche held a 43% stake in Volkswagen, with options to purchase another 32%.
 It was revealed that Porsche actually wanted to take control of Volkswagen.

 Thank you for reading CFI’s guide to creeping takeover.
 Learn more about mergers and acquisitions in CFI’s M&A Glossary.
 CFI is a global provider of the Financial Modeling & Valuation Analyst (FMVA) designation and on a mission to help you become a world-class financial analyst.
-The additional resources below will help you advance your career.
+The additional CFI resources below will help you advance your career.